FICTION-ZJU/FICTION-ZJU-Groupsite-Source/content/authors/Huangying-Dong/_index.md

     url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include formal verification, Cyber-Physical Systems, and Hybrid Systems.
+bio: My research interests include formal verification, cyber-physical systems, and hybrid systems.

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""